Dzon14/Obsidian/Obsidian/Digital Signalbehandling/Discrete Fourier transform.md

 ![[Pasted image 20220928093049.png|400]]

 ## Multiplication of two DFTs
-Just like other transforms, multiplication is equal to a linear convolution in time domain.
+Just like other transforms, multiplication is equal to a linear [[Faltning|convolution]] in time domain.
 Due to periodicity in the time-d omain of the DFT, its corresponding relation is
 ![[Pasted image 20220928093922.png]]
 Using [[circular convolution]]